Bluetooth: NUS shell transport

 The default port is set to

-After programming the sample to your development kits, test it by performing the following steps: Start a console application, like PuTTY, and connect through UART to the shell_bt_nusapplication running on the development kit to check the log.
+After programming the sample to your development kits, complete the following steps to test it: Start a console application, like PuTTY, and connect through UART to the shell_bt_nusapplication running on the development kit to check the log.
 See Testing and debugging an application for more information on how to connect with PuTTY through UART.

 Run the following command in the nRF Connect SDK root directory to install the script dependencies: